Wall St extends run on consumer confidence; oil sinks

 The Nasdaq .IXIC hit highs not seen since 2000, with technology stocks among the day's best performers.
 The S&P 500 .SPX settled above the March 2011 peak, signalling the rally may have legs.

-"I don't see anything technically favouring a downturn right now," said Chris Burba, short-term market technician at Standard & Poor's in New York.
+"I don't see anything technically favoring a downturn right now," said Chris Burba, short-term market technician at Standard & Poor's in New York.

 "No doubt (the market) has been overbought since the beginning of February, but, in a powerful uptrend, price will continue higher for some time amid overbought conditions."